 Digital Privacy Act can be Introduce by South Carolina Legislature this Year

-South Carolina House members, such as House Speaker Bobby Harrel and leaders of both Democratic and Republican caucuses announced of their intentions to introduce the legislature on digital privacy this coming year.
+South Carolina House members, including House Speaker Bobby Harrel and leaders of both Democratic and Republican caucuses, announced plans to introduce **new laws** on **digital privacy** next year.

 This privacy law would assure that your mobile phone is seen as it were your own home meaning that law enforcement agencies would not be able to search your phone if they do not first obtain a search warrant from a judge.